farmino1/Gods_Eye/README.md

-# 🌍 God's Eye
+# 🌍 Palantir in your pocket

 ![Hero](docs/media/hero.png)

-Palantir in your pocket:
-air, sea, satellites, cameras, buildings, and prediction markets.
+Air, sea, satellites, cameras, buildings, and prediction markets.

 All in one place.